-Card Meanings: queen of earth, earth mother, a wise woman, hedge witch, a vet, conservationist, farmer, ecologist, financial, Gaia, Demeter, a practical woman, grounded, wise, instinctive, knowledgeable, prudent
+Card Meanings: queen of earth, earth mother, a wise woman, hedge witch, a vet, conservationist, farmer, ecologist, financial, business woman, Gaia, Demeter, a practical woman, grounded, wise, instinctive, knowledgeable, prudent

 She will put the food on the table.
 She will make things beautiful.
 When she finds a mess, she will clear it up.
 Help her or don’t help her.
 But don’t get in her way.

 Venus retrograde in Capricorn

 Venus, planet of love, beauty, luxury and therefore finance- and also vulcanicity is retrograde in Capricorn at the moment, 19- 29 December.